Skip to main content

 BCG built Deckster internally, with 450,000+ slides created or edited since March 2024 and 40% of associates using it weekly.
 McKinsey's Lilli tool reached 72% firmwide adoption with consultants reporting 30% time savings on knowledge search and synthesis.
 Arthur D. Little cut presentation content curation time by 50% using AI.

-The biggest consulting firms in the world are treating slide automation as a strategic priority.
-An independent consultant with Audity has access to the same category of solution, integrated directly into the audit workflow.
+The biggest consulting firms in the world are treating slide automation as a strategic priority because deliverable consistency across associates is what makes a firm a firm.
+A boutique team using Audity has access to the same category of solution, integrated directly into the audit workflow.
 That's not a nice-to-have.
 It's table stakes for competing on deliverable quality at what AI audits charge and where the margin lives.

-What is the best AI presentation generator for consultants?
+What is the best AI presentation generator for consulting firms?

-The best AI presentation generator for consultants is one that pulls directly from your audit data rather than requiring a blank prompt.
-When the tool generates slides from actual findings, maturity scores, and ROI projections, the output is client-specific and boardroom-ready.
+The best AI presentation generator for a consulting firm pulls directly from your assessment data rather than starting from a blank prompt.
+Audity is a white-label AI readiness assessment platform for consulting firms that turns the diagnostic findings, maturity scores, stakeholder verbatims, prioritized opportunities, and ROI calculations into a branded, boardroom-ready deck as a natural output of the analysis.
 Generic tools that need manual input just move the bottleneck from PowerPoint to a different interface.
-Integration with your existing audit workflow is what separates a productivity tool from another formatting step.
+Integration with your existing diagnostic workflow is what separates a productivity tool from another formatting step.

 Tags